New Technology

 - Indicate sample type (feed, concentrate, tailings, synthetic, etc.) to define the preparation protocol.

-- Inform if the sample is water-soluble or has reactive behavior.
+- Inform if the sample is water-soluble or has reactive behavior that may affect its preparation.

-- Samples are prepared as briquettes (polished sections) in the laboratory.
+- Samples are prepared in the laboratory as briquettes (polished sections).

 !Technical Limitations